JosephTLyons/FileOrganizer/README.md

 # Notes:
 Because the script skips directories, if you have a directory that pretends to be a simple file, it won't be moved.
-This happens with applications that use that hide information inside a directory pretending to be a file, for example:
+This happens with applications that hide information inside a directory pretending to be a file, for example:
 `.xcodeproj`.
 While this file will open up Xcode, it is actually a directory.

+# TODO
+- Update .gif